Tyneham: History

 This measure was supposed to be temporary for the duration of World War II, but in 1948 the Army placed a compulsory purchase order on the land and it has remained in use for military training ever since.
 Although littered with scrap used as targets and subject to regular shelling, the land has become a haven for wildlife as it has been free from farming and development.
 In 1975, after complaints from tourists and locals, the Ministry of Defence began opening the village and footpaths across the ranges at weekends and throughout August.

 Many of the village buildings have fallen into disrepair or have been damaged by shelling.
 In 1967, most of the manor house, with parts that dated back to the 14th century, was pulled down by the then Ministry of Works.
 The building's east front was reconstructed at Athelhampton, with smaller parts moved to Melcombe Horsey and Bingham's Melcombe.
-The church of St Mary, however, remains largely intact; it has a stained-glass window by Martin Travers and memorials to the Bond family, but the 17th century pulpit was moved to Lulworth Camp and the plate to Kimmeridge.
+The church of St Mary, however, remains largely intact; it has a stained-glass window by Martin Travers and memorials to the Bond family, but the 17th-century pulpit was moved to Lulworth Camp and the plate to Kimmeridge.
 The church and school house have since been preserved as museums.
 The church, school and drinking fountain are all grade II listed buildings.
 In 2008, Tyneham Farm was reopened to the public and conservation work there is ongoing.

 The last surviving resident of Tyneham, Peter Wellman, died aged 100 in May 2025 in Swanage.
 In 2024 he made a final visit to village to see the house where he was born and the school he had attended.

-Film and literature
+In popular culture

-In 1985 the village was used for the filming of Comrades, which depicts the story of the Tolpuddle Martyrs.
+In 1985, the village was used for the filming of Comrades, which depicts the story of the Tolpuddle Martyrs.
 The church had a fibreglass tower and large additional gravestones and Post Office Row was fronted with fibreglass cottages.
 During the filming Tyneham's original 1929 K1 Mark 236 telephone kiosk was destroyed and the film company sourced a replacement.

 The village is the setting for the climax to the comic-thriller Angel's Share by Mike Ripley (2006).

 Tyneham is featured in episode 5 of the first season of Life After People, "The Invaders", in which its existence as a settlement suddenly abandoned by its residents is examined.

+The village of "Tyneford" of Natasha Solomons' novel The House at Tyneford (also known as The Novel in the Viola) is directly based on Tyneham, and its history during World War II.

 The village is the setting for the novel The Forgotten Village by Lorna Cook (2019).

-The history of the village is the premise for the novel, This Ruined Place (originally published for young adults as Juby's Rook) by Michael Lawrence (2023).
+The history of the village is the premise for the novel This Ruined Place (originally published for young adults as Juby's Rook) by Michael Lawrence (2023).

-The historical fiction novel, “The Rose Arbor” by Rhys Bowen (2024) is set in the fictional village of Tydeham, based on the actual village Tyneham and the circumstances of its decline after the military occupation during WWII.
+The historical fiction novel The Rose Arbor by Rhys Bowen (2024) is set in the fictional village of Tydeham, based on the actual village of Tyneham and the circumstances of its decline after the military occupation during World War II.